ImperialCollegeLondon/poreFoam-singlePhase/README.md

 For contacts and references please see:
 http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling
-or contact Ali Q. Raeini, email: a.qaseminejad-raeini09@imperial.ac.uk
+or contact Ali Q. Raeini, email: a.q.raeini@imperial.ac.uk

 More details are given in the src/doc directory.